thomkb/GitDemo/README.md

 # GitDemo Repo
-This is a demo app for the Git course by Tim Corey
+This is a sample repo for the Git course by Tim Corey

 ## How to Work With Git
 1. git checkout main